Annie Whitehead on research roadblocks, and writing history when the evidence is elusive.

 Researching this rich history is not impossible though.
 Gathering the documentary and archaeological evidence, and reading what other historians think, I was able to chart the rise and fall of this once powerful kingdom and fill the book with stories of its remarkable characters.
 And if, in the process, I fell down the odd research ‘rabbit hole’ well, that’s where historian becomes detective, and it’s fun.
 And very satisfying.

 Annie Whitehead is an author and historian, and a member of the Royal Historical Society.
 She has written three award-winning novels set in Mercia, and she was the winner of the inaugural HWA/Dorothy Dunnett Short Story Competition in 2017.
-You can read her winning story here.
-Mercia: The Rise and Fall of a Kingdom will be published in Sep 2018.
+Read her winning story.

 - Godiva Statue, author’s own.